jozsarato/PhyloBirdSong/README.md

 Vocal Learning and Non-Vocal Learning Birds

+The notebook (Birdsong-auditory feature calculation.ipynb) contains Python code to calculate  9 signal processing features for any audio file:

 The provided DataLoader Python notebook loads and visualizes the content of the provided .npy files in the Data folder.

 This folder also contains: